bcgov/rsbc-digital-forms/qa/extension/README.md

 You may wish to pin the extension so it is always visible.
 The icon will show in colour and the Fill button will appear only when the DEV or TEST environments are loaded.

 Steps:
- 1. Go to Extensions in the browser settings.
+ 1. Go to **Extensions** in the browser settings.
- 2. Enable the developer mode toggle.
+ 2. Enable the **Developer Mode** toggle (this allows you to side-load the extension).
- 3. Select the "Load Unpacked" link on the extensions page.
+ 3. Select the **Load Unpacked** link on the Extensions page.
  4. Enable the extension, if needed.
  5. Browse to the DEV or TEST environment.

+This screenshot illustrates the steps:
 ![Steps to install this extension](images/installation.png)

 ## Usage